-Missed It: Majority Of White Americans Say They Face Discrimination
+Majority Of White Americans Say They Face Discrimination

 Loading...

-People from every racial or ethnic group surveyed said they believe theirs faces discrimination — from African-Americans and Latinos to Native and Asian Americans, as well as whites.
+People from every racial or ethnic group surveyed said they believe theirs faces discrimination — from African-Americans and Latinos to Native Americans and Asian-Americans, as well as whites.

-The NPR News, the Robert Wood Johnson Foundation and the Harvard T.H.
-Chan School of Public Health survey sampled 3,453 adults in the U.S., and 902 of them were white.
+The NPR, the Robert Wood Johnson Foundation and the Harvard T.H.
+Chan School of Public Health survey sampled 3,453 adults in the U.S. from Jan.
+26 to April 9.
+Of those, 902 were white.

-The responses from whites can be broken down into three distinct categories.
+The responses from whites can be broken down into three categories.
 Those who:

-1. Believe there is anti-white discrimination and who say they have personally experienced it,
+1. Believe there is anti-white discrimination and say they have personally experienced it,

-2. Say there is indeed anti-white discrimination, but who say they have never felt it themselves, and
+2. Say there is indeed anti-white discrimination but say they have never felt it themselves, and

 3. Say there is no discrimination of whites in America